coveo/source.coveo.com/_posts/2017-07-12-creating-secured-item-preview-in-sitecore.md

 This processor has been tested in Launch Sitecore.
 To ensure that it works correctly in that environment, you'll have to:

-* Remove the `ExcludeCoveoUserAgentProcesso`.
+* Remove the `ExcludeCoveoUserAgentProcessor`.
 An exception was causing the HTML Content processor to crash;
 * Make sure you have configured a login page on your Sitecore site to redirect the un-authenticated user correctly.

 When you delete an item that has copies created with the HiddenButSearchable processor: